-Afar is a lowland east Cushitic language and it is spoken in Djibouti and Eritrea along with Ethiopia.
-This official language of Ethiopia is called afar, Af Afaraf, and Qafar by its speakers.
+Afar is a lowland east Cushitic language, having its usage in Djibouti and Eritrea along with Ethiopia.
+People call it Afar, Af Afaraf, and Qafar.
 The closest relative of this language is the Saho language.

 The main word order of the Afar language like other Cushitic languages is subject-object-verb.

 Ethiopian speakers of the Afar language write it in the Ge’ez script.
 However, in other areas, this language has been written in Latin script.
-Afar is also often transcribed while using Arabic script.
+When it comes to transcription, Afar makes use of the Arabic script.

-During the early 1970s two nationalists and intellectuals Dimis and Redo worked on forming an Afar alphabet which is known as Qafar Feera.
+During the early 1970s two nationalists and intellectuals Dimis and Redo worked on forming an Afar alphabet which we refer to as Qafar Feera.
 Its orthography is mainly based on the Latin script.

 Ethiopia is a landlocked state in the Horn of Africa.
 It is the second most populous country in Africa and the 12th most populous country in the world.
 It has five official languages which include Amharic, Omoro, Afar, Tigrinya, and Somali.
 These languages have their own origins, writing systems, and recognition worldwide.
 Most of these practice Latin script and the Ge’ez writing system.